HarbourMasters/Lighthouse/docs/BanjoKazooie/PORT_TODO.md

 Banjo's shadow texture changes appearance when the GPU texture cache is flushed.
 In some areas of romhack maps (Jiggies of Time TTC_LOBBY) the shadow renders as a solid dark square instead of a proper circular shadow.
 Flushing the cache changes the shadow texture, suggesting a cache key collision or stale RDP state at first decode time.
 Textures can be converted to bmp from bk-jot.o2r/assets.

 ### Widescreen cutscene angles
 In widescreen only, some cutscenes will angle the camera in a way that exposes the skybox outside of model geometry bounds.
-BanjoRecomp solves this by adding pillarboxing in specific scenes that do this.
-Xbox360 arcade changes the camera position instead.
-Choose a path.
+We want to adjust the camera yaw for the specific nodes that cause this.
+Known cases:
+- Nintendo intro concert: when Banjo looks at Tooty playing flute, camera needs to angle right.
+- MM Bottles beak buster molehill: static camera during dialogue needs to angle right.

+**TODO:** Add a dev tools ImGui debug box that logs static camera position changes (map ID, camera node index, position, rotation).
+Only log when camera type is CAMERA_TYPE_3_STATIC and when the node changes.
+Use the logged node indices to build a correction table in `ncStaticCamera_setToNode`.

 ### MacOS Lag
 On Metal, framebuffers (falling jiggy transition, pause menu, bottles bonus and sns) have heavy lag.
 OpenGL path works fine.